bensamborn/MLB_Win_Projections/README.md

 ![Win Projections](/Pictures/Neural_Net_Projections_2022.PNG)

-The linear model results line up closely with 2022 Vegas win totals.
+The results from the neural net line up closely with 2022 Vegas win totals.

 ## Model Improvements
 - Include more batting and pitching metrics in regression